DS-567/AMD-AOHW25_620/Model_sw_to_hw/README.md

 ### Short Decription

 - The SNN VHDL design included in this submission repo is designed to use text files to initialise parameters such as weights, biases and thresholds.
-- This Python script loads the SNN model included in this directory, and creates text files for Vivado to use.
+- This Python script loads the SNN model included in this directory, and creates text files for Vivado to build from.

 ---